 Tailbone pain, or medically known as Coccydynia, is the tenderness at the tip of the tailbone.
 Coccydynia, or coccygodynia, is a pain in the region of the coccyx.
-Poor posture can put too much pressure on your coccyx. we will discuss Why Do You Feel Tailbone Pain When Sitting down and Getting up and also provide you a solution?
+Are you looking for the best hemorrhoid treatment with hemorrhoid seat cushion, then it is for you?
+Poor posture can put too much pressure on your coccyx.
+We will discuss Why Do You Feel Tailbone Pain When Sitting down and Getting up and also provide you a solution?

 Why Do You Feel Tailbone Pain When Sitting down and Getting up?

 - Coccydynia occurs due to the inflammation in the tailbone area for prolonged sitting on a narrow or hard surface, vaginal childbirth, degenerative joint changes, or injury.

 - The achiness in the tailbone because of coccydynia feels dull initially.
 When the pain gets intense, sitting, standing from the seating position, walking, or other physical activities may become painful.